Skip to content

 And make crowns.

 Considered a pain in the ass and an eyesore to some, I've come to see weeds with a bit of reverence.
-Weeds are not just weeds; they are resilient little motherfuckers that thrive wherever they find themselves.
-They need very little to reach their potential but give them plentiful sunshine, and they shoot up and outward, living their best lives.
+Weeds are not just weeds, they are resilient little motherfuckers that thrive wherever they find themselves.
+Weeds need very little to reach their potential, but give them plentiful sunshine, and they shoot up and outward, living their best lives.

 Their vitality is admirable, so instead of framing them as a nuisance, I'm taking notes on how to be.

-Many weeds were growing on the land, and in the cracks around the first house we rented when we moved to Australia.
-During challenging moments, the weeds were great reminders that wherever I am, no matter the conditions, I can find or make my own sunshine to thrive under.
-If a beautiful flower can bloom from a weed in the tiniest crack between bricks or on a concrete surface, I can find my own way, too.
+Weeds grew all over the property of the first house we rented in Australia.
+During challenging moments, these weeds reminded me that wherever I am — no matter the conditions — I can find or make my own sunshine to thrive under.
+If a beautiful flower can bloom from a weed in the tiniest crack between bricks, or on a concrete surface, I can find my own way too.

-Defining what a weed is, and reframing the implications for how to be, is a fun exercise.
-Here's a list of characteristics from a plant-lovers blog paired with my notes:
+Defining what a weed is and reframing the implications for how to be can feel empowering.
+So, here's a list of weed characteristics from a plant-lovers blog paired with my translations:

 Making my first ever flower crown as inspired by a Lunch Lady magazine piece on dandelions.